roidrage/paperplanes/_posts/2012-06-27-playing-with-riak-and-crdts.md

 ---
 title: Playing with Riak and CRDTs - Counters
-topics: riak crdt
+tags: riak crdt
-layout: single
+layout: post
 ---
 I recently spent some quality time with CRDTs, which is short for commutative replicated data types.
 I've gotten curious about them when working on the [Riak